clement-ducros/clement-ducros.github.io/_pages/about.md

 Previously, I was a PhD student at the Institut de Recherche en Informatique Fondementale [IRIF](https://www.irif.fr/), Université Paris Cité, under the supervision of [Geoffroy Couteau](https://geoffroycouteau.github.io/) and [Alain Couvreur](http://www.lix.polytechnique.fr/Labo/Alain.Couvreur/).
 My subject was "Multiparty Computation from the Hardness of Coding Theory", and you can find my thesis [here](https://theses.hal.science/tel-04889558/)

- More generally, my research interests lie in Secure Multiparty Computation, and Pseudorandomness Generation, Coding Theory, and general foundation of cryptography.
+ More generally, my research interests lie in Secure Multiparty Computation, and Pseudorandomness Generation, Coding Theory, Consensus,and general foundation of cryptography.
 You can find my CV [here](/CV_Clement_Ducros.pdf).

 Publication
 ======